 Differences Between Recruiters And Headhunters

-There are two professions often considered as one in the same by many job seekers: recruiting and headhunting.
+There are two professions often considered as one and the same by many job seekers: recruiting and headhunting.
 It’s a common misunderstanding – and one that can be fatal to your job search.
 In essence, both professions are similar in their end goal to acquire the right talent for an organisation.
 So what are the differences between recruiters and headhunters?

 What’s a recruiter?
 What do they do?